JetBrains/guide/site/go/tutorials/dependency_injection_part_one/di_with_dig/index.md

 topics:
   - go
 author: iu
-subtitle: Digging into Dependency Injection - Unleashing the Power of Dig in Go
+subtitle: Digging into Dependency Injection - Unleashing the Power of Dig in Go.
 thumbnail: ./thumbnail.png
 ---